Venezuela: Administrative divisions

-On 16 January 2016, Maduro approved an unconstitutional economic emergency decree, relegating to his own figure the legislative and executive powers, while also holding judiciary power through the fraudulent designation of judges the day after the election on 6 December 2015.
-From these events, Maduro effectively controls all three branches of government.
-On 14 May 2016, constitutional guarantees were suspended when Maduro decreed the extension of the economic emergency decree for another 60 days and declared a State of Emergency, which is a clear violation of the Constitution of Venezuela in the Article 338th: "The approval of the extension of States of emergency corresponds to the National Assembly."
-Thus, constitutional rights in Venezuela are considered suspended by many publications and public figures.

-On 14 May 2016, the Organization of American States was considering the application of the Inter-American Democratic Charter sanctions for non-compliance to its own constitution.

-In March 2017, the Venezuelan Supreme Court took over law making powers from the National Assembly but reversed its decision the following day.

 Foreign relations

 The disputed "Guayana Esequiba" claim area is a territory administered by Guyana and historically claimed by Venezuela.

 Throughout most of the 20th century, Venezuela maintained friendly relations with most Latin American and Western nations.
-Relations between Venezuela and the United States government worsened in 2002, after the 2002 Venezuelan coup d'état attempt during which the U.S. government recognized the short-lived interim presidency of Pedro Carmona.
-In 2015, Venezuela was declared a national security threat by U.S. president Barack Obama.
-Correspondingly, ties to various Latin American and Middle Eastern countries not allied to the U.S. have strengthened.
+Relations with the United States government worsened in 2002 after the coup attempt during which the U.S. government recognized the short-lived interim presidency of Pedro Carmona.
+In 2015, Venezuela was declared a national security threat by U.S. President Barack Obama.
+As a result, Venezuela strengthened ties with the anti-west governments of Turkey, Russia, Iran, China, DPRK, Myanmar and Cuba.

-Venezuela seeks alternative hemispheric integration via such proposals as the Bolivarian Alternative for the Americas trade proposal and the newly launched Latin American television network teleSUR.
+Venezuela seeks an alternative hemispheric integration through initiatives such as the Bolivarian Alternative for the Americas trade proposal and the state-sponsored Latin American television network teleSUR.
 Venezuela is one of five nations in the world—along with Russia, Nicaragua, Nauru, and Syria—to have recognized the independence of Abkhazia and South Ossetia.
 Venezuela was a proponent of OAS's decision to adopt its Anti-Corruption Convention and is actively working in the Mercosur trade bloc to push increased trade and energy integration.
 Globally, it seeks a "multi-polar" world based on strengthened ties among undeveloped countries.